-External Assessment Internal Assessment Weighting % The external HSC examination measures studer a range of syllabus outcomes.
-The external examination and its marking relate t Providing clear links to syllabus outcomes Enabling students to demonstrate the level achievement outlined in the performance descriptions Applying marking guidelines based on critithe quality of the response Aligning performance in the examination examination examination for the course. o the syllabus by: els of band eria that relate to Skills in working scientifically Knowledge and understanding course content Please Note: The maximum number of assessment to is four, each with a weighting of 10-40% task must focus on a depth study with a weighting of 30-40% tasks %.
-One 60 40 100 Year 11 (P Preliminary HSC) Excursion \$30.00 COURSE FEE(S) Year 12 (HSC) Excursion \$30.00
+External Assessment Internal Assessment Weighting % The external HSC examination measures student a range of syllabus outcomes.
+The external examination and its marking related Providing clear links to syllabus outcomes.
+Enabling students to demonstrate the leverachievement outlined in the performance descriptions.
+Applying marking guidelines based on critical the quality of the response.
+Aligning performance in the examination of standards established for the course. o the syllabus by: Is of the syllabus by: Please The material is four, task mute weighting weighting the syllabus by: Please The material is four, task mute weighting weighting the syllabus by: Please The material is four, task mute weighting weighting the syllabus by: Skills in working scientifically Knowledge and understand course content Note: eximum number of assessment each with a weighting of 10-40 ust focus on a depth study with ng of 30-40% tasks %.
+One 60 40 Year 11 (Prelimin nary HSC) Excursion \$30.00 COURSE FEE(S) Year 12 (HSC) Excursion \$30.00